 Describe the physical characteristics of the environment and/or neighborhood.
-For purposes of Historic Resource Reports, a neighborhood is defined as an area possessing a sense of cohesiveness due to of physical features suggesting boundaries or concentrations of shared architectural, historic, or cultural characteristics.
-(It does not have to be official designated city neighborhood).
+For purposes of Historic Resource Reports, a neighborhood is defined as an area possessing a sense of cohesiveness due to physical features suggesting boundaries or concentrations of shared architectural, historic, or cultural characteristics including cultural landscape and cultural resource features.
+(It does not have to be an official designated city neighborhood.)